SleepAqua/SleepAqua/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning PySpark.
+- 🤔 I’m looking for help with the career route of a data engineer.
+- 💬 Ask me about Python, Linux, and data ETL things.

 <!--
 **SleepAqua/SleepAqua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.